 I suggest you start out with Kanji in order to learn Japanese numbers.
 This is because when you begin to learn numbers larger than 1 to 10 in Japanese, using katakana or romaji to write them out can be quite annoying and inefficient.
-Kanji will help you see the structure of the numbers more easily than reading them in hiragana.
-Also, kanji will help you memorize them more quickly than using Arabic numerals, which you’ve already associated heavily with their English pronunciations.
+Compared with reading Japanese numbers in hiragana, Kanji is more helpful as you can see the structure of the numbers.
+So you can memorize them more quickly than Arabic numbers, which you’ve already associated heavily with their English pronunciations.

 Kanji can be a big headache for Japanese learners.
 But thankfully, tools like LingoDeer provides step-by step kanji lessons designed for beginner to intermediate level learners to help you nail the trickest parts!
 Check it out and you’ll master counting, kanji, and more in no time!

 If you are looking for more Japanese learning tools for different learning styles, check out this article about the best apps to learn Japanese, and hopefully you’ll find one that suits you the best!

 If you’re looking for more Japanese learning tips in general, make sure to check out this essential guide to learning Japanese!

 - Learn Japanese with Anime | Is it Possible?